-When I wrote the first several drafts of Saving Scrumpy, I had no idea that I was autistic.
+When I wrote the first several drafts of Beware of Scrumpy, I had no idea that I was autistic.

 The picture I had of autism was of the stereotypes we see in movies and on TV: obsession with trains, mathematical genius, “stims” like hand flapping, and a complete inability to understand the emotions of others and social rules.
 That didn’t sound like me, and so I thought it wasn’t me.